Existence of infinitely many minimal hypersurfaces in closed manifolds

 \section{Proof of Theorem \ref{Yau}}

 Let $(M,g)$ be a connected closed Riemannian manifold.
 In this section, all the minimal hypersurfaces considered are closed and smoothly embedded.
-We say that a minimal hypersurface is \textit{degenerate} if its Jacobi operator has a non-trivial kernel.
-Note that for a minimal hypersurface which is either unstable or non-degenerate stable, it is well-known that it has a neighborhood foliated by closed leaves which, when not equal to the minimal hypersurface itself, have non-zero mean curvature vector.
+We say that a two-sided minimal hypersurface is \textit{degenerate} if its Jacobi operator has a non-trivial kernel.
+If such a hypersurface is degenerate and stable, then the kernel of its Jacobi operator is spanned by a positive eigenfunction.
+Note that for a two-sided minimal hypersurface which is either unstable or non-degenerate stable, it is well-known that the hypersurface has a neighborhood foliated by closed leaves which, when not equal to the minimal hypersurface itself, have non-zero mean curvature vector.
 Actually a similar result is true for degenerate stable minimal hypersurfaces, as the following lemma shows.

 \begin{lemme} Let $\Gamma$ be a two-sided degenerate stable minimal hypersurface in $(M,g)$ and $\nu$ a choice of unit normal vector on $\Gamma$.
 Then there exist a positive number $\delta_1$ and a smooth map $w:\Gamma \times (-\delta_1,\delta_1) \to \mathbb{R}$ with the following properties: \begin{enumerate} \item for each $x\in \Gamma$, we have $w(x,0)=0$ and $\phi_0:=\frac{\partial}{\partial t}w(x,t)|_{t=0} $ is a positive function in the kernel of the Jacobi operator of $\Gamma$, \item for each $t\in(-\delta_1,\delta_1)$, we have $\int_\Gamma (w(.,t)-t\phi_0)\phi_0 =0 $, \item for each $t\in(-\delta_1,\delta_1)$, the mean curvature of the hypersurface